Tyrrrz/MiniRazor/Readme.md

 </Project>
 ```

-Once that's done, you can run `dotnet build` to build the project and trigger the source generator.
-Given that the template's file name is `TemplateFoo.cshtml`, you should be able to access the generated class via `MyNamespace.Templates.TemplateFoo` and render it by calling the static `RenderAsync(...)` method:
+Once that's done, you should be able to run `dotnet build` to build the project and trigger the source generator.
+Given that the template's file name is `TemplateFoo.cshtml`, the generated class should be accessible as `MyNamespace.Templates.TemplateFoo`.
+To render it, you can call the `RenderAsync(...)` static method:

 ```csharp
 // Reference the namespace where the template is located